lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 (You might have to use the magnifying glass icon with the + sign at upper left to zoom in).
 This seems to suggest that objects are missing from the results table, when in fact not all returned objects are shown with markers in the sky image.

 2.3.
 In the table view, add a constraint of "radial_offset < 0.03" as shown below, and see how the sky image plot updates to show that all extended members of the rich galaxy cluster were returned by the query (below).
 So the fact that above, not all are marked with icons, is not an issue for concern.
 (To view the results as shown on the screenshot below, you need to select "Bi-view Tables" on the upper right, and click on the "Coverage" tab to bring it into view.)

 .. figure:: /_static/portal_tut04_step02b.png
 	:name: portal_tut04_step02b

 2.4.
-Delete the “< 0.03” constraint on the `radial_offset` column and press enter to reset the results view.
+Delete the “< 0.03” constraint on the ``radial_offset`` column and press enter to reset the results view.

 .. _DP0-2-Portal-Histogram-Step-3:

 Step 3.
 Change the heatmap to a color-magnitude diagram
 ========================================================

 Galaxy color-magnitude diagrams (CMDs) are a standard and widely-used diagnostic plot type, and use of the g-r color vs. g-band magnitude are standard choices for axes.
 This type of plot is created below.

 3.1.
 On the right-hand part of your current display, click on the "Active Chart" tab.
 Change the settings of the default xy plot of RA and Dec.
 At upper right, click the double-gears (settings) icon to open the "Plot Parameters" pop-up window.
 Select “Overplot New Trace”, and fill in the boxes as shown below.

 .. figure:: /_static/portal_tut04_step03a.png
 	:name: portal_tut04_step03a

 3.2.
 See that now the plot has both the color-magnitude diagram and the RA vs. Dec.
 This is not very useful!
 But, the purpose of showing this is to demonstrate the flexibility of the Portal’s plotting capabilities.

 .. figure:: /_static/portal_tut04_step03b.png
 	:name: portal_tut04_step03b

 3.3.
 Remove the default “trace 0” (RA vs. Dec) from the plot.
 Click on the double-gears icon again.
-In the pop-up window, with "Modify Trace" selected, from the "Choose Trace" drop-down menu select "trace 0", and then from the top row choose "Remove Active Trace", and then click "OK".
+In the pop-up window, with "Modify Trace" selected, from the "Choose Trace" drop-down menu select "trace 0", and then from the top row choose "Remove Active Trace", and then click "Apply".
 Now, the “CMD” trace created in step 3.1 is the only one.

 .. figure:: /_static/portal_tut04_step03c.png
 	:name: portal_tut04_step03c

 3.4.
 Change the grey-scale color palette to something more exciting.
 Click on the double-gears icon again and in the drop-down menu next to “Color Scale” choose “YlOrRd”.
 Notice that the color bar at right has the name of the trace, “CMD”, and represents the number of objects per 2-dimensional bin.

 .. figure:: /_static/portal_tut04_step03d.png
 	:name: portal_tut04_step03d

 3.5.
 Interact with the plot.
 At upper right, select the magnifying glass with the + sign icon and click-and-drag over the data to zoom in on a small area.
 Select the four-arrows-pointing-out icon and click-and-drag to navigate around the plot.
 Select the magnifying glass with 1x icon to return the plot to the default axes limits.

 3.6.
 Be aware that clicking the half-circle upwards-pointing “go back” or “refresh” icon will return the xy plot to its default display of RA vs. Dec.
 Do not click it.

 3.7.
 Notice the sharp cutoffs at the bright end (around g=17, g-r=0.5) and the faint end (around g=24.5, g-r=0.2), and recall that the DP0.2 data set is based on simulated astrophysical objects and simulated images.
 Notice that a clear red sequence, blue cloud, and green valley is not very obvious in this galaxy CMD.
 A real LSST color-magnitude diagram for galaxies might look quite different.

 .. _DP0-2-Portal-Histogram-Step-4: